 The test is done in a room with an X-ray table and a large camera above it.

 The doctor or nurse will lie your child on their side while inserting a thin lubricated plastic tube called a catheter into the rectum.
 The tube is passed through the anus and will be kept in place with medical tape.
 Your child will feel some discomfort when the catheter is inserted.

-After the catheter is inserted, contrast will then be injected into the bowel through the catheter and your child will feel full in their abdomen.
+After the catheter is inserted, contrast will flow in to the bowel through the catheter and your child will feel full in their abdomen.
 The contrast will flow through the large bowel and temporarily coat the inside lining of the colon and rectum.
-As the bowel fills with contrast, loops of bowel will be seen on the television screen, which helps to show the normal bowel contour, patency and position.
-A series of X-ray’s will be taken in different directions.
+As the bowel fills with contrast, loops of bowel will be seen, which helps to show the normal bowel contour, patency and position.

 Your child can then go to the toilet.